 A green screen photo booth that is visible from the street and embedded into an alcove at the museum’s entrance.
 Visitors can place themselves in iconic posters using the custom interface we designed, and receive the final posters via email, text message, and printed.

 Since the museum’s opening 5 months ago, over 6,500 images have been texted, emailed, and printed through the highly visible photo booth.

 The photo booth continues to be a big draw for passersby with an average of 15 minutes visitors engagement.

 DIGITAL POSTER WALL

-Visitors can use this design station to experience the poster creation process.
-Each step explains the significance and meaning of every single ingredient required to make a poster—symbol, color, phrase, font, and design styles.
-They can pick from one of three themes: Propaganda, Film, or Advertising.
-We created over 143,000 images that represent every possible path one can take in designing a poster!
+Table-top interactive kiosks through which visitors can learn and experience the poster creation process.
+We deconstructed what goes through in a designer’s brain and created a choose-your-own-adventure poster design game.
+Each step explains the significance and thought process of the basic ingredients required to make a poster—symbols, colors, phrases, fonts, and design styles.
+There are three themes: Propaganda, Film, or Advertising, for which we created over 143,000 images that represent every possible path one can take!

 Award: GDUSA 2019 American Graphic Design

 Robert de Saint Phalle, Lead Exhibition Designer & Project Manager